BMG-Esports/gjallarhorn/README.md

 ![The Ticker Card](images/gjallarticker.png)

-Useful for creating tickers.
-These tickers can be manually moved by dragging the [] next to the subject, and can be randomly shuffled by hitting the shuffle button.
+Used to create tickers (as the name implies).
+These tickers can be manually moved by dragging the vertical arrow icon next to the subject, and can be randomly shuffled by hitting the shuffle button.
 By clicking the timer next to shuffle, the tickers will automatically shuffle every five minutes.

 ### Queue